- 1 Week trek

 Har Ki Dun Trek:

-*** Trekkers need to reach on their own to Dehradun on Day 1 morning (by 7 am) or the previous night.
+- You need to reach on your own to Dehradun on Day 1 morning (latest by 7 am) or the previous night.
 Return to Dehradun on Day 7 evening (by 7 pm).
 Arrange your tickets for inward journey and return from Dehradun accordingly.
-Transportation cost to reach Sankri and return are not included in the TREK FEE. ***
+We will arrange transport to reach Sankri and return although cost is NOT included in the TREK FEE.

 Altitude and distance profile graph for Har Ki Dun trek: